luk036/luk036.github.io/projgeom/01proj_geom.md

   - If $A$ = $B$, then $B$ = $A$ (symmetric)
   - If $A$ = $B$ and $B$ = $C$, then $A = C$ (transitive)

-- Unless mention specifically, objects in different names are assumed to be distinct, i.e. $A \neq B$.
+- Unless otherwise mentioned, objects with different names are assumed to be distinct, i.e. $A \neq B$.

-- The idea can be generalized to higher dimensions.
-However, we restrict to 2D only here.
+- This idea can be generalized to higher dimensions.
+However, we restrict here to 2D only.

 ---

 ### Incidence

-- A point either lies on a line or not.
+- A point either lies on a line or it does not.

 - If a point $A$ lies on a line $l$, denote $l \circ A$.

-- For convenience, we also denote as $A \circ l$.
+- For convenience, we also denote it as $A \circ l$.

 - We have $A \circ l = l \circ A$